iPhone 13 Pro

 The LiDAR scanner also plays a part in capturing sharper low-light photos.
 Since it can map image depth, the image signal processor has more information for processing composites.

 The Ultra-wide camera also saw significant improvements in low-light performance.
 It can capture up to 92% more light thanks to a wider aperture and a bigger sensor.
 Night mode is also available on this lens for the first time.

 An improved autofocus system adds a new ability to the iPhone 13 Pro — macro photography.
-Now when using the Ultra-wide lens, users can take photos two centimeters away from the subject.
+When using the Ultra-wide lens, users can take photos two centimeters away from the subject.
 Macro mode also works when shooting video.

 The macro capability is usually reserved for specialized lenses that can focus on subjects that are incredibly close to the lens.
 Apple hasn't included an actual macro lens but uses software to create "macro" photos based on a few elements.